Don’t be scared to meet new people

 Case study: conversing with everyone you meet

 To implement this idea, I decided to carry out an experiment!
-Since I had been working quite hard recently, I decided to treat myself to a weekend on Ilha Grande to the west of Rio.
+While in Brazil, I decided to treat myself to a weekend on Ilha Grande to the west of Rio.
 Most people go there to soak up some sun or to hike through the vast unspoilt wilderness of the island, but I was there simply to talk to as many people as I possibly could.

 It was a fantastic weekend!
 I made friends with almost the entire hostel (I could have stayed in a cheaper “pousada”, but hostels have more socialising options), got invited to dinner and out for drinks, made some friends with others also living in Rio etc.